FAQs About Online RN to BSN Programs

 Why Do Some Nursing Jobs Require a BSN?

-Over the last decade, hospitals and other health care employers have started following nursing recommendations originally issued by the Institute of Medicine (IOM), now known as the National Academy of Medicine.
+Over the last decade, hospitals and other healthcare employers have started following nursing recommendations originally issued by the Institute of Medicine (IOM), now known as the National Academy of Medicine.
 The push for more BSN-prepared nurses began in 2010, in response to the IOM’s research report The Future of Nursing.
-The report argued that the rapid evolution of health care in the United States calls for a higher minimum standard in nursing education.
+The report argued that the rapid evolution of healthcare in the U.S. calls for a higher minimum standard in nursing education.
 It suggested that 80% of RNs should be BSN-prepared by 2020.

-Although that goal has not been met, nurses are making progress.
-Data by the Campaign for Action shows that between 2009 and 2019, the total number of BSN graduates more than doubled from 66,727 to 143,294.
+According to the AACN, in 2024, enrollment in BSN programs increased by 4.9%.
+This adds over 12,000 new students, for a total of roughly 267,889 students, up from 143,294 in 2019.
 Multiple research studies conducted since the initial IOM report have also demonstrated that having more BSN-prepared RNs on staff can lead to a range of positive outcomes.
-They include fewer hospital-acquired infections, lower mortality rates and decreased care costs due to shorter patient stays and fewer readmissions.
+They include fewer hospital-acquired infections, lower mortality rates, and decreased care costs due to shorter patient stays and fewer readmissions.

 Do Magnet Hospitals Require a BSN?